asomeman11/Comp-u-save-Tags/README.md

 This Program is designed to be used by Comp-U-Save Ltd. in Illinois.

-Currently know errors-
+Currently, know errors-

-*Intigrated graphic will display as "[]"
+*Integrated graphic will display as "[]"